swcarpentry/shell-novice/_episodes/02-filedir.md

 > ## Working with arguments
 >
-> In everyday speech, an argument is an exchange of opposing views.
-However in
+> In everyday speech, an argument is an exchange of opposing viewpoints.
-> computer science, argument has a specific technical meaning.
-In this
+> However in computer science, argument has a specific technical meaning.
-> technical sense, an argument refers to a value that is provided to a
+> In this technical sense, an argument refers to a value that is provided to a
-> computer program, which changes the program's behavior.
+> computer program that changes the program's behavior.
 We will be working
-> with arguments throughout this course.
+> with arguments throughout this lesson.
+{: .callout}

 Each part is separated by spaces: if you omit the space between `ls` and `-F` the shell will look for a command called `ls-F`, which